MissMozart/Accounting-Ledger/README.md

 A limitation of the program is that it doesn't take String input when it asks for an amount.

+Things that can be improved are handling incorrect input (for now it gives an error) and adding a User Interface.

 ## Special part of code
 A special part of my code is that the program asks if you want to make another payment or deposit before taking you back to the main menu.